holoviz/panel/doc/how_to/wasm/convert.md

 - **`pyodide`** (default): Run application using Pyodide running in the main thread.
 This option is less performant than pyodide-worker but produces completely standalone HTML files that do not have to be hosted on a static file server (e.g. Github Pages).
 - **`pyodide-worker`**: Generates an HTML file and a JS file containing a Web Worker that runs in a separate thread.
 This is the most performant option, but files have to be hosted on a static file server.
 - **`pyscript`**: Generates an HTML leveraging PyScript.
 This produces standalone HTML files containing `<py-env>` and `<py-script>` tags containing the dependencies and the application code.
 This output is the most readable, and should have equivalent performance to the `pyodide` option.
+- **`pyscript-worker`**: Generates an HTML file and a separate PY file containing the panel app leveraging PyScript.
+This needs proper setup of Content-Security-Policies on the webserver.

 ## Requirements